[Coronavirus] EU struggles to contain corona economic fallout

 "We will protect our citizens and our currency.
 Come what may and with everything we have got," he said.

-Ministers have, for now, have stayed clear of specifically calling for ESM to have a role in dealing with the crisis.
+Ministers have, for now, stayed clear of specifically calling for ESM to have a role in dealing with the crisis.

 The use of the EU's rescue fund could be premature, some argue, and could only aggravate the crisis.